How can I get general information sent to me?

 Contact Admissions at (773) 247-0707 x257

 NLEI’s Financial Aid Office will assist you in obtaining financial aid for which you may be eligible.
 Please contact us for more details.

 Why should I choose the National Latino Education Institute?

 Affordable!
 The National Latino Education Institute offers a quality education at an affordable price.

 Less than a year!
 Most of the credentialed programs are completed in less than a year.
 Imagine entering the career of your choice so quickly.

 Credentialed Instructors!
-Faculty members are highly qualified with at least a Bachelor’s Degree and committed to helping students learn.
+Faculty members are highly qualified and are certified in the areas they are teaching.
+Your teachers are committed to helping students learn.

-Morning and Evening classes!
+Morning and Afternoon classes!
 Flexible class scheduling allows you to choose when to take classes—contact us for more information.